agama-project/agama/doc/live_iso.md

 * 2 GiB of RAM memory
 * Internet connection to download packages of the product to install.
 * Around 10 GiB of disk size, although it depends on the selected product to install.

+## Experimental Self-update

+> [!WARNING]
+> This feature is experimental and untested!

+The Agama packages on the Live ISO can be automatically updated from the OBS Staging project.

+* Use the `agama.self_update` boot parameter to run the self-update automatically during boot.
+* Or run the `agama-self-update` script anytime later in a running Live system.

+> [!NOTE]
+> After updating the packages the Agama servers need to be restarted.
+This will
+> reset all you current Agama settings, you will need to start from scratch!

 ## The Access Password